wlzhao22/clecture/README.md

 # C-Lecture
 This project is to share the "C Programming" course slides written in Latex.
-The slides are fully written and organized by me.
-It is designed for the first year undergraduate student.
+The slides are fully written and organized by Wan-Lei Zhao (from Xiamen University, China).
+This course is targeted to the first year undergraduate student.

 ## Compile
 One can compile every lecture slides with "pdflatex" smoothly.